techidaily/site-sound-tweaking/source/_posts/updated-the-future-of-branding-10-indispensable-marketing-podcasts-on-social-media-integration.md

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg) ](https://tools.techidaily.com/wondershare/filmora/download/) [![Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg) ](https://tools.techidaily.com/wondershare/filmora/download/)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 So yes, don’t wait to start your podcast with Wondershare Filmora X!
 Why Filmora X?
 It is because of the most intuitive, advanced, and simple to use video and audio editor.
 Furthermore, the newly launched features of Filmora X tell us about how easy it is to indulge professionalism online.
 A useful feature for creating podcasts in Wondershare Filmora is Audio Ducking.
 By checking the quality while editing your video podcast, you can effectively lower the volume of multiple clips in your style.
 It is the go-to option if you want to highlight your voice within the video.
 It is pretty easy to use audio ducking as you are only required to move the slider and adjust the video podcast's background volume as per your needs.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5FWCFI3f_cs?si=Kt2Onr_E4c616tbH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion